Adar Rhiannon: The two British sources

 The Adar Rhiannon are also mentioned in the second branch of the Mabinogi, the tale of Branwen ferch Llŷr.
-Following a cataclysmic and genocidal war against the Irish, the fatally wounded British king Bendigeidfran orders his seven surviving men to decapitate him.
+Following a cataclysmic war against the Irish, the fatally wounded British king Bendigeidfran orders his seven surviving men to decapitate him.
 They are then to take his head to the White Tower of London to bury it as a national protection.
 Before setting off, the Seven Survivors feast at Harlech for seven enchanted years, regaled by the three Birds of Rhiannon.
-Although Rhiannon's name is not given it is quite clear the three Birds in this passage are the same as the Birds described in Culhwch ac Olwen.
+These are specifically named in the text, before and after the event, as the birds of Rhiannon (see the very last lines of Branwen for the last reference).